-This classic white sauce is actually one of the 5 French “mother” sauces, which are the starting points for other sauces.
+This classic white sauce is actually one of the 5 French “mother” sauces, and can serve as a starting point for other sauces as well.

 Traditional béchamel, as fancy as it sounds, is actually a basic white sauce made with just 3 ingredients - butter, flour and milk.